mrzool/mrzool.github.io/index.md

 title: 'Home'
 ---

-Mattia is an Italian designer and developer based in Berlin.
+Mattia (aka zool) is an Italian designer and developer based in Berlin.

-Read more about him in the [about](about) section, or take a look at the [reading](readings) section.
+Read more about him in the [about](about) section.

 There is also a [colophon](colophon) and, in compliance with the German law, an [impressum](impressum).